psychemedia/pentrich-uprising/resources/183_thornbury_os_cato_street.md

 Brunt said there was no occasion for uneasiness; he would forfeit his existence if Tidd was not forthcoming.
 Thistle•wood kept quiet, and said —

 "For God's sake do not think of dropping the business now; if you do, it will turn out a second Despard job."
 Then he looked round and said, You seem to think there are not men sufficient."
 (He cast up the number.)
-"Let us see, there are ciglitecii here, and two below; that makes twenty; that is quite sufficient ; suppose there to be sixteen servants ill Lord Harrowby's liouse, they are not armed ; we shall go prepared, and it will not take us, from entering the house and coining out, more than ten minutes."
+"Let us see, there are ciglitecii here, and two below; that makes twenty; that is quite sufficient ; suppose there to be sixteen servants ill Lord Harrowby's house, they are not armed ; we shall go prepared, and it will not take us, from entering the house and coining out, more than ten minutes."

 Fourteen men were to execute the murders, and six to be left to guard the servants.
 As the fourteen men were volunteering and being called out, Tidd entered, and Thistlewood, probably suspecting him to be a waverer, fixed his eyes sternly upon him ; but, seeing Adams watching him, he turned away directly.
 Adams going up to Tidd, said to him, tentatively—